neurologic/Comparative-Animal-Behavior/understanding-behavior/communication_proximate.md

 [^Barkan-2018]: [Barkan, C. L., Kelley, D. B., & Zornik, E. (2018).
 Premotor Neuron Divergence Reflects Vocal Evolution.
 The Journal of neuroscience : the official journal of the Society for Neuroscience, 38(23), 5325–5337.](https://doi.org/10.1523/JNEUROSCI.0089-18.2018)

-A similar type of CPG has been found in midshipman fish.
+The location and electrical properties of vocal CPG neurons (and the synaptic connections among them) in midshipman fish have been identified.
 You are already familiar with the mating "humming" of midshipman fish.
 Two other types of vocalizations that they produce are ***grunts*** and ***growls***.

 [Plainfin Midshipman Grunt](https://vimeo.com/227099929)

 [Plainfin Midshipman Growl](https://vimeo.com/227099654)

-The location and electrical properties of vocal CPG neurons (and the synaptic connections among them) in midshipman fish have been identified.
-In midshippman fish, unlike in *Xenopus*, the call frequency and duration are controlled by separate neuron types in separate locations of the brain.
+The midshipman vocal CPG also utilizes endogenously oscillatory neurons.
+However, unlike in *Xenopus*, the call frequency and duration are controlled by separate neuron types in separate locations of the brain.

 :::{figure} /images/vocal-cpg-midshipman.png
 :width: 500